dukereborn/cmum/README.md

 If you find any bugs, got an idea or just wanna say "Hi!", send me a email on dukereborn@gmail.com.
 You can also follow me on twitter for updates and news about the development on cmum http://www.twitter.com/dukereborn/

 ## Donations
-If you like cmum and all the work I have put into it, consider donating a buck or two :) All donations are welcome through paypal to account dukereborn@gmail.com
+If you like cmum and all the work I have put into it, consider donating a buck or two.
+All donations are welcome through paypal to account dukereborn@gmail.com

-## Last words
-Please use a modern browser like Safari, Google Chrome or Firefox.
-If it looks like hell in Internet Explorer, well that's just the way it will be.

 ## License
 Released under the [MIT license](http://makesites.org/licenses/MIT)